 And whilst it’s important to make sure your pins stand out so you can get more Pinterest followers and blog traffic, standing out is not the only way to get more followers (check out this post here on how to use keywords to get more followers on Pinterest).
 Plus none of these images used all the points I made to stand out.
 And that’s probably a good thing, otherwise your image will stand out for all the wrong reasons!

-If you need more Pinterest help check out my other Pinterest tips, like:
+If you need more Pinterest help, check out my other Pinterest tips:

 - 30 Pinterest group boards for bloggers

 - How to get your first 1,000 Pinterest followers

 - How I FINALLY reached over 1 MILLION on Pinterest